eMetaboHUB/Forum-DiseasesChem/docs/computation.md

 use requesting_virtuoso.py

 To compute enrichment tests and post-analyses on associations between different modalities of a variable X (ex: PubChem compounds) and another variable Y (ex: MeSH Descriptors), a contingency table must be build for each available combinations between modalities of X and Y. For example if X represent the variable *PubChem compounds*, modalities of X are the set of PubChem identifiers (CID) store in the RDF store.
-In the same way, if Y represent *MeSH Descriptors*, modalities of Y should be the set of available MeSH Descirptors in the current MeSH thesaurus.
+In the same way, if Y represent *MeSH Descriptors*, modalities of Y should be the set of available MeSH Descriptors in the current MeSH thesaurus.

 To build a contingency table for a given combination of modalities between X and Y, named *x* and *y*, 4 counts are needed.
-These counts represent a number of individuals which have properties associated to modalities of *x* and/or *y*.
-In the previous example, PMID (PubMed publications) should be used as individuals as they are linked to PubChem compound by a property *cito:discusses* and linked to MeSH by the property *fabio:hasSubjectTerm* in the RDF store.
+These counts represent a number of publications that are associated to modalities of *x* and/or *y*.
+In FORUM, PMID (PubMed publications) are linked to PubChem compound by the predicate *cito:discusses* and to MeSH descritors by the predicate *fabio:hasSubjectTerm* in the RDF store.

 So, the 4 needed counts to build the contingency table are :
-- The total number of individuals (pmids) having the *x* modality
+- The total number of PMIDs having the *x* modality
-- The total number of individuals (pmids) having the *y* modality
+- The total number of PMIDs having the *y* modality
-- The total number of individuals (pmids) having **both** the *x* and the *y* modality
+- The total number of PMIDs having **both** the *x* and the *y* modality
-- The total number of individuals (pmids)
+- The total number of PMIDs

 These 4 counts must be determined for each available combinations of *x* and *y* using SPARQL queries.
 To do so, in the configuration file 4 sections are provided to set parameters.

-- The total number of individuals (pmids) having the *x* modality: **[X] section**
+- The total number of PMIDs having the *x* modality: **[X] section**
   - The query return a csv file like: *modalility_x, total_counts_for_modality_x*.
 Ex: 'SELECT ?CID ?COUNT WHERE { ... }'
-- The total number of individuals (pmids) having the *y* modality: **[Y] section**
+- The total number of PMIDs having the *y* modality: **[Y] section**
   - The query return a csv file like: *modalility_y, total_counts_for_modality_y*.
 Ex: 'SELECT ?MESH ?COUNT WHERE { ... }'
-- The total number of individuals (pmids) having **both** the *x* and the *y* modality: **[X_Y] section**
+- The total number of PMIDs having **both** the *x* and the *y* modality: **[X_Y] section**
   - The query return a csv file like: *modality_x, modality_y, total_counts_for_coocurences_between_x_and_y*.
 Ex: 'SELECT ?CID ?MESH ?COUNT WHERE { ... }'.
 The order (*modality_x, modality_y*) is important as when building the final table, columns will be considered using the *X* variable for the first, and the *Y* variable for the second.
-- The total number of individuals (pmids): **[U] section**
+- The total number of PMIDs: **[U] section**

-A *count request* just return the total number of individuals (the 4 ones described above).
+A *count request* just returns the total number of individuals (the 4 ones described above).
 E.g. 'SELECT ?CID  ?COUNT WHERE { ... }'
-So, for each section *Request_name* contains the name of the variable in a *sparql_query.py* file, containing the string of the request count individuals.
-But as this request may be really time and memory consuming, it's advised to run this query in parallel.
+So, for each section *Request_name* contains the name of the variable in a *sparql_query.py* file, containing the string of the request to count individuals.
+But as this request may be really time and memory consuming, it's advised to run it in parallel.
 To do so, the structure of the sparql query provided in the *sparql_query.py* file is adapted to the parallelization.
 A first internal nested *SELECT* is used to order modalities of the Variable and use a combination of *LIMIT* and *OFFSET* clauses to divide the set of modalities in smaller sets with a size of *limit_pack_ids* for each request.

 Then, each request is sent in parallel with a specific sub-set.
 For exeample if the request is sent with the *OFFSET a*, it computes the request for the *OFFSET a* 'th modality to the *OFFSET a + limit_pack_ids* 'th modality.
 The external *LIMIT* and *OFFSET* clauses are used to manage the pagination of outputted results by Virtuoso.
 Virtuoso max outputted rows is 2^20, so if for a particular sub-set there are more results, the request need to be re-send, incrementing the last offset from the maximal number of outputted lines (*limit_selected_ids*)

 But in order to prepare the list of all offsets with a size of *limit_pack_ids*, that must be sent, the total number of modalities of the variable must be determined.
 So, for each variable a request counting the total number of modalities must be provided.
 Like the others request, it must be set in a variable in the *sparql_queries.py* file.
 The name of this variable is then specified in th configuration file at the *Size_Request_name* parameter.

-For the co-occurences query, one of the both variable should be used as a grouping variable, from which coocurences will be computed for each pack of modalities.
+For the co-occurences query ([X_Y]), one of the both variable should be used as a grouping variable, from which coocurences will be computed for each pack of modalities.
 For example, if X is used as the grouping variable, the nested SELECT in the associated SPARQL query must sort X's modalities and used *LIMIT* and *OFFSET* clauses to divided to total number of modalities of X in smaller groups.
 So, the counting request used for this request should be the same as the one provided in [X] section

 A more detailed description of the configuration file is provided below.